Who Killed Leila Adele Welsh?

 And as if the more than half a million real-life murders a year around the globe (some 17,000 in 2010 in the United States alone) somehow constituted a lack of violent death, fiction novels add a never-ending supply of made-up stories of murder

 The Intrigue of Unsolved Mysteries

-One morning while waiting for an appointment, I became engrossed in a long article about an unsolved murder in Kansas City, Missouri.
-Years passed and I still wanted to know more about the victim and details.
+Years ago, I became engrossed in a long article about an unsolved murder in Kansas City, Missouri, and years would pass before I learned more about the victim and the details surrounding the death.
 One afternoon, I stumbled on a blog detailing facts about a "Dorothy" Welsh which happened to be the same person I had been searching, but the first name was incorrect.
 There was some speculation as to the possibility that Dorothy had been murdered by the same person involved with the murder of Elizabeth Short, otherwise known as the Black Dahlia.
 I became even more intrigued.

 Readers like myself are drawn to stories about unsolved mysteries.
-Leila Adele Welsh was a 24-year-old beautiful woman who was viciously murdered to the point of overkill.
-After all the years between her death and a reporter's article, and my living and an appointment leading me to her story, I have been passionately researching and writing about this very cold case.
-I hope to have the book completed in 2016.
+The victim I began to research was Leila Adele Welsh.
+Leila was a 24-year-old beautiful woman who was viciously murdered to the point of overkill.
+After all the years between her death and a reporter's article, I have been passionately researching and writing about this very cold case.
+I hope to have the book completed by 2018.